meerkat-manor/marti/docs/quality.md

 # Quality definition

-The **marti** definition allows for the inclusion of a load quality definition.
+The **martiLQ** definition allows for the inclusion of a load quality definition.
 This load quality definition is intended to be able to be applied universally with common tools.
 As such not all needs are covered.